MSU-AI/F22-projects/docs/potential-projects.md

 - Links:
     - https://anyconv.com/music-to-midi-converter

-## Grocery prediction for a restaurant
-- Predict the amount of groceries needed for a restaurant on a given day based on weather, holidays, etc.
-- Useful to know: Python, PyTorch / TensorFlow, Data Science
-- Links:

 ## AI decryption
 - Decrypt a message using a neural network
 - Useful to know: Python, PyTorch / TensorFlow, Basic cryptography